 Business immigration can be complicated – and for many employers, the best solution is to work with an immigration attorney who understands and stays up-to-date on the law.

-The U.S. government offers a wide range of business visas, each with a different purpose and period of stay, which is why working with a Texas business immigration lawyer is the best choice you can make.
+The U.S. government offers a wide range of business visas, each with a different purpose and period of stay, which is why working with a Houston business immigration lawyer is the best choice you can make.

 Do You Need an Attorney for Business Immigration Cases?

 Most employers choose to work with a Houston business immigration attorney for one simple reason: Business immigration is incredibly complex, and regulations, requirements and rules are subject to change at any time.

 Because it’s so important to get things right when your company hires a foreign worker, the smart choice is typically to work with an experienced and knowledgeable attorney.
 Your company – and your workers – deserve it.

 We are your business immigration attorneys of choice in Houston and surrounding areas.

 Common Business Immigration Pathways

 The United States government offers several types of business visas, each with its own purpose and period of stay.
 Some of the most common business immigration pathways include:

 - B visas are typically reserved for people coming to the U.S. for a short period of time.
 This may be the right type of visa to choose if you’re using it to attend a conference or engage in business for the short-term.